 - a) Development proposals which contribute to local or regional community wealth building strategies and are consistent with local economic priorities will be supported.
 This could include for example improving community resilience and reducing inequalities; increasing spending within communities; ensuring the use of local supply chains and services; local job creation; supporting community led proposals, including creation of new local firms and enabling community led ownership of buildings and assets. - b) Development proposals linked to community ownership and management of land will be supported.

 - Just Transition

 - Rebalanced development

 - Rural revitalisation

+- Brownfield, vacant and derelict land and empty buildings

-- Local Living and 20 minute neighbourhoods - Business and industry
+- Local Living and 20 minute neighbourhoods

+- Business and industry